zacniewski/zacniewski.github.io/_pages/about.md

 Work, work, work ...
 ======
 <div style="text-align: justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In my <a href="http://www.iuoii.amw.gdynia.pl/">institute</a> I'm focused mostly on education, but I like programming and scientific research the most.
-I was (and I am still) a supervisor of many engineering (B.Sc) projects and I also worked as a developer (Python, C++).
+I was (and I am still) a supervisor of many engineering (B.Sc) projects and I also worked as a developer (Python, C++) in a few companies.
 I conduct lectures and laboratories on "Computer Vision", "WWW technologiws", "Introduction to Machine Learning" and "Basics of Android programming".</div>

 <div style="text-align: justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I have an honour and big pleasure to be an R&D Manager in the <a href="https://toucan-systems.pl/toucaneye/">Toucan Eye</a> project.
 It is an Artificial Intelligence system assisting persons with impaired sight.
-Project was gained from The National Centre for Research and Development in March, 2017 R&D manager of  I think that experience gained in commercial industry (both job in IT company or cooperation in projects) is priceless.</div>
+Project was gained from The National Centre for Research and Development in 2017.
+I think that experience gained in commercial industry (both jobs in IT and cooperation in projects) is priceless.</div>